-We will receive net proceeds of approximately \$ million from the sale of the 21,000,000 common units we are offering after deducting the underwriting discount but before offering expenses.
-We intend to use the net proceeds from this common unit offering, including the net proceeds from any exercise of the underwriter's option to purchase additional common units, to fund a portion of the purchase price for the Acquisition.
-This offering is not conditioned on the consummation of the Acquisition.
-If the Acquisition is not consummated, we intend to use the net proceeds from this offering for general partnership purposes.
+We will receive net proceeds of approximately \$997 million from the sale of the 54,000,000 common units we are offering after deducting the underwriting discounts but before offering expenses.
+We intend to use the net proceeds from this common unit offering, including the net proceeds from any exercise of the underwriters' option to purchase additional common units, to repay amounts outstanding under our revolving credit facilities, to fund capital expenditures and for general partnership purposes.

-As of September 23, 2016, there were \$1,172 million of outstanding borrowings under our \$2.50 billion revolving credit facility (including \$215 million of commercial paper issued as of such date) at a weighted average interest rate of 1.5%.
+As of August 10, 2017, there were \$1.6 billion of outstanding borrowings under SXL Operating Partnership's \$2.50 billion revolving credit facility (including \$86 million of commercial paper issued as of such date) at a weighted average interest rate of 2.5% and \$2.4 billion of outstanding borrowings under Legacy ETP's revolving credit facility (including \$2.3 billion of commercial paper), at a weighted average interest rate of 2.1%.
+SXL Operating Partnership's revolving credit facility matures in March 2020.
+Legacy ETP's revolving credit facility matures in November 2019.

-An affiliate of the underwriter is a lender under our \$2.50 billion revolving credit facility and, accordingly, may receive a portion of the net proceeds of this offering through any repayment of borrowings under such facility.
+Affiliates of each of the underwriters are lenders under our revolving credit facilities and, accordingly, may receive a portion of the net proceeds of this offering through any repayment of borrowings under such facilities.
 Please read "Underwriting."